adjelardin/AVC_CompSci_GitHub_Tutorial/README.md

 #### Creating a pull request

-But recall that you are working with a copy of the project, not the original project.
+Now recall that you are working with a copy of the project, not the original project.
 You should see a message saying that you are some number of commits ahead of the origin (here, the "origin" is the original project that yours is "forked" or copied from).
 To send your changes to all of us, you need to create a "Pull Request" which means you are requesting that we "pull" your changes into the original project.

 ![pull request][pull]